-“Excuse me,” Parkinson called to a nurse who’d tucked in her head at the door.
+“Excuse me.”
+Parkinson called to a nurse who’d tucked her head at the door.
 After briefly giving her some instructions, he sat back.
 “The results take about two days.”

 “No, let’s not take chances.”

-Justin plopped an elbow on his knee and hid his face in one hand.
+Justin plopped an elbow on his knee and bent forward.
+A few seconds passed in silence.

-Parkinson came round and sat on the other armchair in front of Justin.
-“Hey, what’s up man?”
-Not getting a response, he gently pulled Justin’s hand.
+Parkinson came over and sat on the other armchair.
+“Hey, what’s up, man?”

-Justin’s guilt was renewed just looking at Parkinson’s picture with his wife Anna and their three boys, all smiling.
-The guilt sat not on his chest but inside his brain.
-What he’d done he couldn’t
+He looked at Parkinson’s picture with his wife and their three boys, all smiling.
+The guilt of his infidelity sat not on his chest but inside his brain.
+What he’d done he couldn’t undo.
+No one

-“What I’ve done is so awful… she never did anything to justify what I did.”
-Justin lowered his head.
+“What I’ve done is so awful.”
+He lowered his head.
 “I feel so horrible.”

 “Will she really forgive me?
-I dunno if things can be the same again between us… Would you forgive if it were you?”
+I don’t know if things can be the same again between us.
+Would you forgive if it were you?”

 Justin raked a finger through his hair.
-“Before, I wouldn’t have forgiven her… but after what I’ve gone through… I’d easily forgive.
+“Before, I wouldn’t, but after what I’ve gone through, I’d easily forgive.
 Man, I’ll never ever do this again.”

-“What if the DNA confirms the baby is yours?”
+“Well, what if the DNA confirms the baby’s yours?”

-“I don’t even want to think about that… Let’s just wait for the results.”
+“I’ve not thought about it that way.
+Let’s just wait for the results.”

 “Take your time and think things through.
-If he turns out to be your baby, you got a responsibility to him too, just like your other kids… and his mum.
-Don’t make any decision by whim.”
+If he turns out to be your baby, you got a responsibility to him too, just like your other kids, and his mom.
+Don’t make any hasty decision.”

 © Copyright 2020 reaganwyatt.
 All rights reserved.